Shigeru Ishiba: Other issues

-In February 2025, Ishiba said that the government would consider offering medical care for sick and wounded residents of the Gaza strip, amidst Israel's war with Hamas that has been ongoing since October 2023.
-He also said that educational opportunities could also be offered to people from Gaza.
+In February 2025, Ishiba said that the government would consider offering medical care for sick and wounded residents of the Gaza Strip, amidst Israel's war with Hamas that has been ongoing since October 2023.
+He also said that educational opportunities could be offered to people from Gaza.
+During his address to the United Nations General Assembly in September 2025, Ishiba stated Japanese recognition of a Palestinian state was a matter of 'when, not if'.